CodeHarrington/Project-1/README.md

     * Am I responcive (http://ami.responsivedesign.is/)

-    * youtube and google for searches on issues and solving brian block.
+    * Youtube and google for searches on issues and solving brian block.

+    # Thanks to contrast grid for giving my color an AA and AAA rating.

 ### Code